Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

 \begin{question} Does there exist a group $G$ with $b_1(G) > 0$ that is the fundamental group of an aspherical K\"ahler surface and does not virtually algebraically fiber? \end{question}

-The reason why an example like the one we are after in Question \ref{qu:bq} would be appealing comes from the fact that, perhaps going to a finite index subgroup, the fundamental group $G$ of an aspherical K\"ahler surface with $va(G) = 1$ is a $4$--dimensional Poincar\'e duality group whose Albanese pencil $f\colon X \to \S$ determines a short exact sequence of finitely generated groups with $\G$ a surface group and $K$ finitely generated.
-As first remarked by Kapovich in \cite{Ka98}, it is a theorem of Hillman that either $K$ is itself a (nontrivial) surface group, or it is {\em not} finitely presented (see e.g.\ \cite[Theorem 1.19]{Hil02}).
-In either case, a construction like the one in Proposition \ref{prop:product} (or even a twist thereof) is excluded.
+The reason why such an example would be appealing comes from the fact that, perhaps going to a finite index subgroup, the fundamental group $G$ of an aspherical K\"ahler surface with $va(G) = 1$ is a $4$--dimensional Poincar\'e duality group whose Albanese pencil $f\colon X \to \S$ determines a short exact sequence of finitely generated groups with $\G$ a surface group and $K$ finitely generated.
+As remarked by Kapovich in \cite{Ka98}, it is a theorem of Hillman that either $K$ is itself a (nontrivial) surface group, or it is {\em not} finitely presented (see e.g.\ \cite[Theorem 1.19]{Hil02}).
+In either case, a construction like the one in Proposition \ref{prop:product} (or a twist thereof) is excluded.
 Constructions of this type may not be easy to find.
-As we mentioned before, the examples of Stover virtually algebraically fiber.
-The same is true for the Cartwright--Steger surface (\cite{CS10}), another ball quotient with $b_1(G) = 2$ and whose Albanese map (as shown in \cite[Corollary 5.3]{CKY15}) has no multiple fiber: by the discussion in the proof of Theorem \ref{thm:equivalent} $G$ itself has BNS invariant $\S^1(G)$ equal to the entire $S(G)$ and all epimorphisms to $\Z$ have finitely generated kernel.
+For instance, Stover gives in (\cite[Theorem 2]{Sto15}) an example of a K\"ahler group, a cocompact arithmetic lattice in $PU(2,1)$, which algebraically fibers.
+The same is true for the Cartwright--Steger surface (\cite{CS10}), another ball quotient with $b_1(G) = 2$ and whose Albanese map (as shown in \cite[Corollary 5.3]{CKY15}) has no multiple fiber: by the discussion in the proof of Lemma \ref{lemma:equivalent} $G$ itself has BNS invariant $\S^1(G)$ equal to the entire $S(G)$ and all epimorphisms to $\Z$ have finitely generated kernel.
 (According to the introduction to \cite{Sto15}, this fact was known also to Stover and collaborators.)